andersonda/programming-mystery/README.md

 For each line of output, each team can enter their answer.
 Pressing the `Check` button will grade the responses for the current output line and provide feedback (check-mark for correct, x-mark for incorrect).
 The `Next` and `Prev` buttons can be used to cycle through the program output line questions.
 Overall scores are also kept track of and displayed.

 ##### Answer viewing
 The answer to the current line of output can be viewed by using the `View -> Answers -> Current` menu option.
-To view answers for all lines output by the current Java file, the `View -> Answers -> All` menu option can be used.
+To view answers for all lines output by the current Java file, the `View -> Answers -> All` menu option can be used. `View -> Answers -> None` can be used to hide all currently visible answers.

 ## Sample Problems